Spread complexity as classical dilaton solutions: A few basics

-The goal in quantum computational complexity is to quantify how difficult it is to prepare a desired target state from a typically simple reference state.
-When thought of as a problem in quantum computation, one may picture this preparation of the target state in terms of a sequence of discrete gates acting on the input reference state.
-Our focus, however, is on continuous notions of complexity where the set of possible unitary operations may be parametrised by a set of continuous parameters. \\ \\ More specifically our focus will be on continuous notions of complexity for quantum states (as opposed to operator complexity).
+Our focus will be on continuous notions of complexity for quantum states (as opposed to operator complexity).
 In several formulas it will turn out to be useful to drop normalisation factors.
 We will use the notation $|\cdot)$ and $(\cdot|\cdot)$ to denote unnormalised (and potentially non-normalisable) vectors and their inner product and reserve the notation $|\cdot\rangle$ for normalised vectors.

-\subsection{Nielsen complexity}
+\subsubsection{Nielsen complexity}

 The Nielsen approach \cite{Nielsen_1,Nielsen_2, Nielsen_2006,Nielsen_3} considers the set of all possible unitary gates to be elements of a unitary representation of some symmetry group, $U \in G$.
 These may act on a reference state $|\phi_r\rangle$ to give the Hilbert space of accessible target states